naturesdata/CorrelationProject/README.md

 Rscript to-csv.r
 cd ..
 ```
-This should only take several seconds.
+(Estimated Time: several seconds).
 This script uses the headers of the column types data frame to select the acceptable columns from the raw data set, then both data frames are saved as CSV files.
-This concludes the process for putting together the raw data set for the ADNIMERGE domain.
+This step concludes the process for putting together the raw data set for the ADNIMERGE domain.
 Return to the root of the repository by executing:
 ```
 cd ../..
 ```